akettring/pi_cam/README.md

     rclone mkdir dropbox_remote:pi_vids

-The last step is to edit rc.local to e
+The last step is to edit rc.local so that motion and rsync run at startup.

     sudo cp /etc/rc.local ~/rc.local.bash
     sudo nano /etc/rc.local

-Add the following lines BEFORE `exit 0`:
+Add the following lines BEFORE `exit 0` as in the provided example:

     motion